Sitefinity/Telerik.Sitefinity.Samples.Jobs/README.md

 Telerik.Sitefinity.Samples.Jobs
 ===============================

-The example showcases how to create a jobs module that allows users to submit jobs applications.
+The Jobs sample project demonstrates how to create a jobs module that allows users to submit jobs applications.